AshkanDn/NHS-Digital-Prescribing/README.md

 we will start by reading prescrbing level data from NHS-Digital and openprescring, process them and create a unique comprehensive data table for comprehensice analysis.
 It uses the Practice Level Prescribing - August 2019 (https://digital.nhs.uk/data-and-information/publications/statistical/practice-level-prescribing-data/august-2019) and https://openprescribing.net/bnf/ to create a unique integrated database.

-Actually, after many years, this is among my first attempts to make my implementations and techniques publically available.
-So, please consider mutiple issues in sharing.
+Actually, after many years, this is among my first attempts to make some implementations publically available.
+So, please consider mutiple issues in doumentation and sharing.
 This R-file is a large coding file and needs much more explanaitons. whenver I have time I will come and complete it.
 However, do not hesitate to ask your questions.

 The way the analysis has been done detailed through the following steps: